Family displaced after escaping Merrillville house fire; responders rescue 2 dogs

 It appeared the fire may have started with a candle in one of the bedrooms that was left unattended, Yerga said.
 Officials continue to investigate its cause.

-Fire departments from Crown Point, Hobart, Griffith and Lake Ridge assisted, Yerga said.
+Fire departments from Crown Point, Hobart, Griffith and Lake Ridge assisted at the scene, Yerga said.

+A GoFundMe has been set up to help the family recover.
+It seeks to raise $25,000.

+Organizer and neighbor Michael Shannon wrote that the family escaped with nothing but the clothes on their backs.

 Check nwi.com for updates to this story.